 Iron water stains can appear on your clothes as well, especially whites, making them look yellow and dingy.

-What ONE thing quickly removes hard water and rust stains from porcelain tubs, toilets and sinks?
+What ONE thing quickly removes rust stains from bathtubs, toilets and sinks?

-Citric Acid is the secret ingredient that easily removes hard water and rust stains from porcelain tubs, toilets and sinks.
+Citric Acid is the secret ingredient that easily removes rust stains from bathtubs, toilets and sinks.
+It’s also effective for removing hard water mineral deposits.
 It is a safe, natural, non caustic, environmentally friendly, biodegradable solution to the problem of rust and hard water deposits.